chrisrhayden/type_fight/README.md

 #### building

-the typescript compiler will build the js files in to the `./dist` directory.
+~~the typescript compiler will build the js files in to the `./dist` directory.~~

-webpack will pull from the `./dist` directory and create the bundle at `./public/main.bundle.js`.
+~~webpack will pull from the `./dist` directory and create the bundle at `./public/main.bundle.js`.~~

+webpack will now load and bundle directly from the typescript files making the bundle at `./public/app.bundle.js`

-once running we then get debugging info from [source-map-loader](https://webpack.js.org/loaders/source-map-loader/) but it will link back to the built js files, I believe there is a way to set it up to use the typescript files but I haven't spent the time so I dont know.
+once running we then get debugging info from [source-map-loader](https://webpack.js.org/loaders/source-map-loader/) but it will link back to the built js files

+~~I believe there is a way to set it up to use the typescript files but I haven't spent the time so I dont know.~~

 at the moment we are bundling `PIXI.js` along with everything else but at some point this should change to using pixi's